peter-tackage/Jonty/README.md

 ## Usage

-Just annotate your class/data class with the `@Fieldable` annotation and Jonty will generate a class based upon your class name.
+Just annotate your Java/Kotlin class with the `@Fieldable` annotation and Jonty will generate a class based upon your class name.

 There are no restrictions on private fields, or inner classes.

-It also works with Kotlin classes.
+If the class is a child class, then the unique field names for all parent classes will also be added.

 ## Download